valsysinc/valsys-api/README.md

 # Valsys API library

-Purpose: library to spawn and populate Valsys models via the API.
+Purpose: library to build and interact with Valsys models via the API.

 ## Installation
 ### **Recommended**: installation via `pip`